Why Your Credit Score Is So Important

 Beyond the hassle of documenting non-traditional credit, you are also limiting the number of lenders you can work with.
 As a wholesale broker, I work with almost 40 different lenders.
 Need a manual underwrite with no credit?
 I only have a couple lenders who will look at the file.
 But what does that mean?
 Well, you now have far less access to the market.
 You lose negotiating power when it comes to your interest rate.
 If you only have 1 lender who is willing to take your mortgage, you get the rate the offer and that’s that.
 You can also come up against lender overlays, guidelines that are upheld in ADDITION to the guidelines of the federal government.
 So more documents to provide and more room for a lender to say no to you.

 My recommendation to all the people I have talked to is to take out one credit card and use it for the essentials.
-Whether it’s strictly used for gas or groceries – pick costs they are generally pretty fixed on a monthly basis, and things you are paying for no matter what.
-Then you know you can pay off your card every month.
+Whether it’s strictly used for gas or groceries – pick costs that are generally pretty fixed on a monthly basis, and things you are paying for no matter what.
+Then you know you can afford your card balance.
 Building up your credit score will open so many more doors for you on the mortgage side.

 Waiting for a few months to have a decent score is worth it when you are looking at taking on the